-Since joining the team at Daintree Ecolodge earlier this year she has introduced a truly sustainable approach to Julaymba’s seasonally driven culinary offering.
-She is a passionate advocate of sourcing local, organic, ethically produced ingredients, which is reflected in Julaymba’s current menu.
+Since joining the team at Daintree Ecolodge he has introduced a truly sustainable approach to Julaymba’s seasonally-driven culinary offering.
+He is a passionate advocate of sourcing local, organic, ethically produced ingredients, which is reflected in Julaymba’s current menu.

-Inspired by the earth and the native produce of Far North Queensland, she is ever conscious of the environment and the importance of making respectful and mindful choices when it comes to food.
-Her vision is to create a unique and completely sustainable food experience at Julaymba whilst not compromising on flavour.
+Inspired by the earth and the native produce of Far North Queensland, he is ever conscious of the environment and the importance of making respectful and mindful choices when it comes to food.
+His vision is to create a unique and completely sustainable food experience at Julaymba whilst not compromising on flavour.